Should They Spend More Money on Bank Advertising?By Tom Dougherty

 Is it then possible to get into the considered set without an increase in awareness?

 We know so.

-Is it possible to steal market share from the top spending bank like Bank of America, Chase, Wells Fargo and others.
+Is it possible to steal market share from the top spending bank like Bank of America, Chase, Wells Fargo, and others?
 Stealing without battling over share-of-awareness or without increasing awareness?
 Absolutely.

 While it is certainly true that a consumer cannot purchase or use a product or service unless they are aware of it.
-Tt is possible to increase preference with consumers who already have some awareness.
+It is possible to increase preference with consumers who already have some awareness.

 For banks with limited budgets and less than dominant share-of-voice, the battle should be over the bank’s (or credit union’s) meaning and importance.
 If the brand becomes more meaningful through bank advertising to those who have awareness, you can expect the usage of your bank or credit union to increase.
 So the goal is to increase relevance and importance among those who already know your bank’s brand name.

 Impact: Not Just Reach and Frequency in bank advertising

 To do this, the bank brand needs to have a more focused understanding of the customer’s brand reflection in bank advertising.